dwyl/learn-dart/publishing-packages.md

 :tada:
 Congrats!

-## Transfering to a verified publisher
+## Transferring to a Verified Publisher

 If you are part of an organization/verified publisher, you can transfer your uploaded package to it.